This post is also available in: Español (Spanish)

 - Growth in the number of users: from 138,000 in 2016 to 152,000 in 2017

 - Growth in the number of followers of the most popular accounts: There are several accounts on Twitter with millions of followers that in 2016 had less than in 2107.
 For instance, @The Economist had in 2016 14 millions of followers and in 2017 it has 21.
 This adds an important amount of new users to this years reach.

 We have witnessed how Twitter gurus said the words “Twitter is dead”.
 Well, after seeing the stats for San Fermin the real question should be if it is not true that Twitter is more alive than ever.
 Where do users go to talk about whats going on during San Fermin?
 Which Social Network is chosen by users to discuss their opinions about the festival?
 Clue: its logo is a bird.

 The growth in the number of tweets, impacts and users is astonishing.
 This does not means that most of the things tweeted about San Fermin are good.
 Actually, most of the tweets shared are pretty much the contrary of what San Fermin really is.
-Let’s remember that the account @EspejoPublico has had more than 9,000 retweets this year and they have only tweeted to outstand the bad moments of the festival.

 To sum up, it is safe to say that Twitter has been, once again, the best network to read and share news about San Fermin.